 - Have you put your key messages in writing?

-- Do all roles within your organization have examples for how to share your essential value?
+- Do all roles within your organization have examples of how to share your essential value?

 Secret #2 – Don’t fall for “shiny object” marketing